fastdlperson/hvh-16k-template/README.md

 10. **Profit?**

 ## Issues
 Have an issue?
-DM me on Discord: `shibabyte`
+DM me on Discord: `shibabyte` or create an [issue](https://github.com/fastdlperson/hvh-16k-template/issues)

 ⚠️ I’m not obligated to provide support.
 If I receive too many requests, I may remove this section without notice.